JorisHerbots/vegvisir/README.md

   name: AvailableSensors
   * SensorKey => any
 }
-SensorKey = text ; Parameter as defined in the sensor python code
+SensorKey = text, ; Parameter as defined in the sensor python code
 ```

 ```